bulletmark/pystand/README.md

   -V, --version         just show pystand version

 Commands:
-  {install,update,remove,list,show,path}
+  {install,update,upgrade,remove,uninstall,list,show,path}
     install             Install one or more versions from a python-build- standalone release.
-    update              Update one, more, or all versions to another release. remove              Remove/uninstall one, more, or all versions. list                List installed versions and show which have an update available.
+    update (upgrade)    Update one, more, or all versions to another release. remove (uninstall)  Remove/uninstall one, more, or all versions. list                List installed versions and show which have an update available.
     show                Show versions available from a release. path                Show path prefix to installed version base directory.

-Note you can set default starting global options in
+Some commands offer aliases as shown in brackets above.
+Note you can set default starting global options in $HOME/.config/pystand-flags.conf.
-$HOME/.config/pystand-flags.conf.
 ```

 Type `pystand <command> -h` to see specific help/usage for any